The HoTT Doctoral Concentration

 In addition to the general requirements for a Ph.D. in English, the HoTT concentration requires a total of 18 credit hours of courses specific to HoTT, including the following:

 1. History of Text Technologies seminar.
 An historical and theoretical overview of transnational text technologies from prehistory to the present.
 Students must take this course within two semesters of declaring their concentration.
-It is the only specific course required of all HoTT students, and will typically be offered every fall.
+This course is the only one required of all HoTT students.

 2. One course in each of three conceptual areas within the history of text technologies: